AndrewHolmes060/Plex-Rsync-Manager/README.md

 # Requirements:
 openssh
 plexapi
+sonarr

 # How to use
-add an item to your watchlist and run the script/have the script run as a cronjob
+add an item to your watchlist and run the script and the file will use rsync to transfer the file

+have the script run as a cronjob for automated server updating

+This script uses sonarr to reference whether a show is ongoing or ended to decide whether or not to remove them from your watchlist automatically

 # How to configure:

-setup a rsync daemon config file [guide to setup rsync daemon](https://www.atlantic.net/vps-hosting/how-to-setup-rsync-daemon-linux-server/)
+you will need to setup an rsync daemon witha credentials secret on the server thats set to recieve the files: [guide to setup rsync daemon](https://www.atlantic.net/vps-hosting/how-to-setup-rsync-daemon-linux-server/)

-ip = 'remote access IP for your home server'

-port = 'port of remote access for home plex server'
+as rsync runs in daemon mode it needs port 873 on the recievers router to be open.

+then on the server thats sending the files add this script and change the variables to reflect your desired states:

+user = 'user in the recievers rsync secrets file'

+#details for recieving server to send files and read watchlist
+home_token = 'plex token of user whos recieving server' home_tv_folder = '/TV/Folder/from/rsync/location/'
+home_movie_folder = '/Movie/Folder/from/rsync/location/'
+server_name = 'Name Of Plex Server to recieve files'

+#details for the sending server
-home_token = 'token of your home server'
+remote_token = 'token of user who managed sending server' tv_folder = '/TV/Folder/from/plex/location/'

-home_tv_folder = 'folder of your TV series on your home plex server'

-home_movie_folder = 'folder of your Movies on your home plex server'

-user = 'name of rsync daemon user'

-remote_url = 'remote access address for remote plex server'

-token = 'remote plex token'

-tv_folder = 'folder path of TV series on your plex server'

-movie_folder = 'folder path of Movies on your plex server'
+movie_folder = '/movie/Folder/from/plex/location/'
+remote_server_name='sending server name'

+#Sonarr connect
+# Set Host URL and API-Key
+sonarr_url = 'URL for Sonarr'
+sonarr_api_key = 'Sonarr API Key'